aarontrom/friendica/doc/API-Friendica.md

 Saves data for the scales 0-2 to database (see above for scale description).
 Call adds non-public entries to items table to enable authenticated contacts to comment/like the photo.
-Client should pay attention to the fact that updated access rights are not transferred to the contacts. i.e. public photos remain publicly visible if they have been commented/liked before setting visibility back to a limited group.
+Client should pay attention to the fact that updated access rights are not transferred to the contacts. i.e. public photos remain publicly visible if they have been commented/liked before setting visibility back to a limited circle.
 Currently it is best to inform user that updating rights is not the right way to do this, and offer a solution to add photo as a new photo with the new rights instead.

 #### Parameters